ycrc/ycrc.github.io/docs/clusters-at-yale/applications/new-modules.md

 ### Python and R

 With the growth of users on our clusters, installing and maintaining central versions of Python and R with all the requested packages has become extremely complicated and unsustainable.
 As such, our recommendation is now to install [a personal Python or R environment using conda](clusters-at-yale/guides/conda) which will install the packages of your choosing into your directory.
-If you run into any difficulty with these environments, we are happy to help--just email us at hpc@yale.edu.
+If you run into any difficulty with these environments, please [contact us](/#get-help).

 ## To Try and/or Switch to the New Collection